AlexAltea/unicorn.js/docs/api.md

 #### emu_start(begin, until, timeout, count)
 Start the emulator, running the code in memory from the starting address (`begin`) to the final address (`until`).
 (TODO: Explain what `timeout` and `count` do)
 #### emu_stop(begin, until, timeout, count)
-TODO (Also, the code for this function doesn't use any of these arguments, so thye seem to be unessecary)
+TODO (Also, the code for this function doesn't use any of these arguments, so they seem to be unessecary)
 #### context_alloc()
 TODO
 #### context_free()